Upcoming events

 Join us for an online learning session to explore these questions through examples from the resistance movement in Serbia and the work of Gene Sharp, a world-renowned expert on nonviolent civil action.
 We will watch a portion of the 2011 documentary about Dr. Sharp’s work, “How to Start a Revolution,” and discuss some methods of nonviolent action we can use in the U.S. today.

-April 21 | 6-8pm ET, 5-7pm CT, 4-6pm MT, 3-5pm PT | register here
+June 11 | 6-8pm ET, 5-7pm CT, 4-6pm MT, 3-5pm PT | Hosted by Maureen White and Mikayla | register here

 About the hosts:

-Maureen White is a Boston-based facilitator, consultant, coach, and organizer.
+Maureen White (she/her) is a Boston-based facilitator, consultant, coach, and organizer.
 For over 25 years she has worked with and for nonprofits, community groups, campaigns, and social movements.
 She is committed to our collective learning in order to resist the current regime.

 Mikayla (they) is a facilitator, coach, organizer, Quaker, and baker; they have always been anti-authoritarian by nature, and they’re eager to be part of building a broad, deep anti-authoritarian movement for our survival.
 Mikayla is white, class privileged (from a managerial class family, individually downwardly mobile), queer, and trans/nonbinary.